aliyatang/Aliya/_posts/2023-03-23-bigidea2mcq.md

 ![This is an image](https://github.com/aliyatang/Aliya/blob/master/images/2023-03-26-pic4.png?raw=true) The multiple/select two answers ones always confuse me some, this one especially.
 I had to figure out the hright order of filtering and sorting to get the desired entry.
 To do this I also used process of elimination.
 I first noticed that the no year ones would be ignored, meaning that there would have to be a filter by year in the steps.
 So I eliminated C. I also noticed that the photographer and year were the only relevant categories in this (not subject), so I eliminated A as well.
 That left me with B and D, which made sense too based on their orders it allowed for a entry that met the criteria for the name of the photographer of the oldest photograph.

+## Reflect on problems:
+I definetly need to review the sample program problems where it asks which program is correct or what the output is the program is.
+The problem itself isn't too hard, but there are many components that you can get mixed up.
+Next time or on the AP test, it owuld definitely be helpful to have scratch paper to write down the steps so I can see it in front of me visually.
+Also, I think I just have to be more thorough when reading the problem, answer, or sample program.
+Many of the mistakes I made could have been easily avoidable if I just took some time to reread the content more carefully.